Unrestricted Permutation forces Extrapolation: Variable Importance Requires at least One More Model, or There Is No Free Variable Importance: Introduction

-In this paper we focus on permutation and re-learning procedures as being applicable to any machine learning method.
+We stress that these re-learning procedures, while a substantial improvement, are themselves not entirely immune from producing surprising and potentially misleading results even when permutations are used to construct a new model.
+Very recent work has demonstrated that even though it seems quite unintuitive to think that a permuted feature could substantially improve predictive performance, such an outcome is possible in low signal settings \citep{Mentch2020}.
+In light of this, we therefore see a \emph{condition}-and-relearn approach -- in which we both replace the feature values under investigation with samples generated conditional on the remaining features and construct a new model -- as essentially the gold standard for evaluating feature importance.
+Put simply, we argue that procedures that involve conditioning on the remaining features (rather than simply permuting) or rebuilding the model are both substantial improvements over more classical ``permute-and-predict" approaches, but ideally procedures should do both.

+This paper focusses specifically on permutation methods and variants of it, that can be applied to either the learned model, or the learning algorithm that generated it, in the spirit of staying within the algorithm class \citep{fisher2019all}.
+However, these are not the only ways to try to understand the output of machine learning.
+Our explanations of the poor behavior of permute-and-predict methods are traced to \citet{Hooker2007} where Brieman's variable importance methods were examined in the context of a functional ANOVA decomposition

+with the individual effects $f_{u}$, for a collection of covariate indices $u$ defined by averaging over the remaining features.
+Here, permutate-and-predict variable importance can be equated to Sobol indices \citep{sobol1993sensitivity} when all the features are independent \citep[see][for an early exploration of these tools for interpreting machine learning functions]{roosen1995visualization}. \citet{Hooker2007} proposed a generalization of this expansion to any distribution over the features, with the purpose of avoiding extrapolation.
+Similar results to the generalized functional ANOVA can be obtained by approximating a black box function in terms of additive models, described as {\em model distillation} in \citet{tan2018distill}.
+However, implementing these ideas is not as straightforward as the methods we discuss here.

+Shapley values \citep{lundberg2017unified} have also become popular tools for assigning ``credit'' to covariates for any quantity, including predictive performance, or individual predictions.
+Some implementations of Shapley values exhibit the same permutation structure that we critique here and can be similarly misleading \citep{slack2020fooling}.
+Their implementation is also more complex than the methods we examine in this paper.
+Finally, we focus on procedures that are applicable to any machine learning method.
 Specific methods have their own diagnostics such as the split-improvement methods suggested in \citet{Friedman2001} that apply specifically to trees.
-We note that these methods can also be biassed towards features with more potential split points \citep{Strobl2007}, along with potential corrections in \citet{zhou2019}.
+We note that these methods can also be biassed towards features with more potential split points \citep{Strobl2007}, along with potential corrections in \citet{zhou2019,loecher2020unbiased,li2019debiased}.

 In the following, we introduce a simple, and understandable model in Section \ref{sec:sim} used to illustrate the misleadingness of variable importance measures and diagnostic plots in Section \ref{sec:VI}.
-We provide an explanation of these results in terms of extrapolation behavior in Section \ref{sec:extrap} and suggest some remedies in Sections \ref{sec:alt} and \ref{sec:GAMS}.
+We provide an explanation of these results in terms of extrapolation behavior in Section \ref{sec:extrap} and suggest remedies in Sections \ref{sec:alt} and \ref{sec:GAMS}.